orioltomas79/swa-activity-tracker/activity-tracker-ui/tasks.md

 - Improve readme file
 - It cannot be tested with swagger because the header is not added.
 - An activityType should never be deleted.
 It should be archived
+- In prod the azure blob storage user folder name is wrong.

 ## FE tasks